helloman37/coolshitbro/README.md

 Aptoid is pre-installed to both images, this ensures smoother functionality when installing apps.

 Try this with the Joy-con grip, feels very nice, and confertable.
+After you had done all of this, try hooking up a Flash Drive to the outside of the Switch Dock. ;) Extended storage for your Tivimate DVR! :)

 Bye, bye now.
 Enjoy!